MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 - **Community** – Help new hires start building community right away and make sure new hires are aware of Employee resource groups and other connection channels.
 - **Departmental onboarding** – Provide an entry point to departmental-level information from the hub navigation where users can access departmental onboarding sites.
 Templates for an Engineering and Sales onboarding site have been included.
 Use these site templates as both a source of inspiration of what your organization’s departmental onboarding sites could look like and to accelerate the creation of these sites for your organization.

-##### Pre-populated site (Contoso onboarding) contents:
+##### Pre-populated site (Corporate new hire site) contents:
 - **Home page** – Provide a high-level view of big concepts that will be relevant to new users.
+This is a great location to help new employees build their network and learn from more experienced and knowledgeable employees with [Microsoft Teams live events](https://docs.microsoft.com/microsoftteams/teams-live-events/what-are-teams-live-events#:~:text=Microsoft%20365%20live%20events%20bring%20live%20video%20streaming,community%20resides%2C%20using%20Microsoft%20Stream%2C%20Teams%2C%20or%20Yammer.)
-- **Start here** – Specify what new hires can expect in their first 30, 60, and 90 days of onboarding by creating an onboarding process in on the Start your journey here page.
+- **Start here** – Specify what new hires should do in their first 30, 60, and 90 days of onboarding by creating an onboarding process in on the Start your journey here page.
+The new hire checklist found in this section comes pre-populated with a set of generic onboarding activities.
+Customize list content to meet your needs.
+[Learn more about working with SharePoint lists](https://support.microsoft.com/office/introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7).

 #### Departmental onboarding: